sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 ```

 ### 3.5 Float
 The `Float` type is a 32-bit floating point number.
-This means it can represent decimal numbers, but with a limit to the amount of precision.
-It's sometimes referred to as a single-precision floating-point number in the IEEE 754 standard, and has a precision of about 7 decimal digits.
+This means it can represent decimal numbers but with a limit to the amount of precision.
+It's sometimes referred to as a single-precision floating-point number in the IEEE 754 standard and has a precision of about seven decimal digits.

 We can declare a `Float` variable as follows: